ChrisNeedham200/loadimpact-docs/jekyll/_v3/how-to-tutorials/how-to-open-firewall-to-load-impact-only.md

 ***

-To open your firewall to Load Impact traffic, you have multiple options.
+To open your firewall to LoadImpact traffic, you have multiple options.
 Depending on your business needs, one may be a better fit than another.

 1. Open up your firewall to the whole range of AWS IP addresses used by the load zones where you want to run your load test from.
 To use AWS to generate traffic, you will have to open up your firewall to a large IP range.